For Best Results, Rake Twice

 That’s why you should use WordRake—twice.
 WordRake ripples through your document, suggesting edits in-line.
 It uses complex, patented algorithms to find useless words, dull phrases, weak lead-ins, clichés, and high-level grammatical problems.
 Its suggested edits appear in the familiar track-changes style.
 Decide which edits you like, then run WordRake again for more suggestions!

-Download your free trial and see how “raking” twice can improve your work.
+Download your free trial and see how Raking twice can improve your work.

 About the Author

-Ivy B. Grey is the Vice President of Strategy and Business Development for WordRake.
+Ivy B. Grey is the Chief Strategy & Growth Officer for WordRake.
 Prior to joining the team, she practiced bankruptcy law for ten years.
 In 2020, Ivy was recognized as an Influential Woman in Legal Tech by ILTA.
 She has also been recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.
 Follow Ivy on Twitter @IvyBGrey or connect with her on LinkedIn.

 What if you had an in-house editor at your fingertips?